Eswatini (Swaziland) travel guide

 Public transport

 Travel by public transport can be dangerous due to poor standards of driving, lack of rest periods for drivers, the poor quality of vehicles and poor road conditions.
 However, the airport transfer coaches between Johannesburg and Mbabane are generally safe.
-Minibuses used in urban areas are usually severely overcrowded and poorly maintained.
+Minibuses used in urban areas are usually overcrowded and poorly maintained.

 Extreme weather and natural disasters